jasp-de/jasp-de/readme.md

 After studying in the Netherlands, I am now based in Berlin.
 I am really excited about:

-- art & design
+- art, design & technology
-- AI for SMBs
+- AI tools and automations for SMBs
-- psychology
+- psychology and marketing

 ## What I can do for Your Business